Archdiocese of Washington: 1965 to 2000

 In conjunction with Mother Teresa, Hickey also founded a Washington convent of the Missionaries of Charity for the care of the homeless and terminally ill.
 Hickey ordered New Ways Ministry, an unauthorized ministry for LGBTQ+ Catholics, to stop any operations on archdiocese property in the early 1980s.
-He also forced Georgetown University to stop DignityUSA, a national LGBTQ+ ministry organization, from celebrating mass on campus in 1987.
+He also forced Georgetown University to stop DignityUSA, a national organization dedicated to LGBTQ+ ministry, from celebrating Mass on campus in 1987.

 As chancellor of Catholic University, Hickey ousted theologian Charles Curran from the university's faculty in 1987.
 Curran had dissented from the church position on artificial contraception.
 In 1989, Hickey excommunicated African-American priest George Stallings, a one-time protégé, after Stallings formed the unauthorized Imani Temple African-American Catholic Congregation.